 It’s that time of the year again – tax time!
-There is no denying that feeling when you see the size of your tax refund (which was close to $3,000 on average last year).
+There is no denying that feeling when you see the size of your tax refund (which was about $2,766 on average last year).

 To help you get ready for the tax season, we have some good news — TurboTax is officially open and accepting e-filed returns.
 That means that you can file now and be first in line for your tax refund.
 Although the IRS has not yet begun accepting e-filed tax returns, TurboTax will securely hold your completed taxes, transmit them to the IRS, and state when they open for e-file.